Faculty & Staff Guide to Basic Scholar Immigration Regulations

 - Participants in the Professor category are eligible only for non-tenured positions.

-- Exchange visitors MUST carry insurance for the entire duration of their stay in the U.S.
+- Visiting scholars MUST carry insurance for the entire duration of their stay in the U.S.

 - There are financial requirements for support of an Exchange Visitor; OIP will explain the details.